In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel the sweet potato.
 Cut the potato in half lengthwise, then crosswise into ¼-inch-thick half-moons.

-- Juice half the lime; cut half into wedges for garnish.
-[Juice 1 lime; cut 1 lime into wedges.]
+- Juice half the lime; cut the remaining half into wedges for garnish.
+[Juice 1 lime; cut the remaining lime into wedges.]

 In a medium sauce pot, combine the sweet potato and coconut milk.
 Bring to a boil, then reduce to a vigorous simmer and cook until tender, 8 to 10 minutes.
 Remove from the heat and add 1 teaspoon [2 tsp] lime juice.
 Using the back of a spoon or a masher, mash the potato until smooth.
 Season to taste with salt and pepper and stir in 1 teaspoon [2 tsp] oil.
 Cover and keep warm.
 While the potato is cooking, start preparing the rest of the meal.